Braiding Majoranas in a linear quantum dot-superconductor array: Mitigating the errors from Coulomb repulsion and residual tunneling: Discussion

 Second, as discussed in Sec.~\ref{sec:diabatic_dephasing}, the dephasing effect from noises in $\mu_D$ and those within Kitaev chains should be sufficiently mitigated.
 In particular, in order to experimentally observe Fig.~\ref{fig:interdot_coulomb}(c) or (f), which is regarded as one of the signatures of a successful Majorana braiding, the amplitude of the $\mu_D$ noise must be smaller than the characteristic single electron tunneling strength, i.e.,

 as shown in Fig.~\ref{fig:diabatic_dephasing}(b).
 Additionally, the energy splitting between the instantaneous ground states should also be much weaker than $\Gamma_0$ to avoid decoherence.
-This can be achieved by either enhancing the excitation gap of a Kitaev chain~\cite{Liu2024Enhancing,tenHaaf2024Twosite,Zatelli2024Robust} or extending the chain length~\cite{Liu2024Protocol,Bordin2024Signatures,tenHaaf2024Edge, Ezawa2024Even_odd}.
+This can be achieved by either enhancing the excitation energy gap $\Delta_{L/R}$ of a Kitaev chain defined in Eq.~\eqref{eq:H_total}~\cite{Liu2024Enhancing,tenHaaf2024Twosite,Zatelli2024Robust} or extending the chain length~\cite{Liu2024Protocol,Bordin2024Signatures,tenHaaf2024Edge, Ezawa2024Even_odd}.
 By contrast, based on our simulations and arguments, the noises in $\Gamma_{L/R}$ are less detrimental.

 The third time scale is the quasiparticle poisoning effect.
 For example, a random incoming electron from outside the system can flip the total fermion parity, causing leakage errors that cannot be corrected.
 The poisoning time is reported to be around $\sim 1~$ms in devices of InSb/InAs semiconductor nanowires proximitized by Al superconductors~\cite{Aghaee2024Interferometric}, which has a very similar nanostructure to the Kitaev chain devices~\cite{Dvir2023Realization,tenHaaf2024Twosite,Zatelli2024Robust,Bordin2024Crossed,Bordin2024Signatures,tenHaaf2024Edge}.
 As long as the adiabatic condition is satisfied (e.g., $\sim 20~$ns for diabatic error $<10^{-2}$) within that time scale, the quasiparticle poisoning effect should not be a major concern in this braid experiment.
+Finally we want to discuss some design aspects beyond our requirement of a minimal design.
+Based on ideas presented in Ref.~\cite{Aghaee2025Distinct}, one extension is to introduce additional dots between chains and the auxilliary dot.
+Tuning these buffer dots to be empty, away from resonance, one would change the direct coupling to a cotunneling.
+While this would not fully remove the presence of residual tunneling, its strength might reduce.

+Although the current work focuses on the even-parity subspace of the Hamiltonian, we expect that a similar analysis and correction scheme also applies to the odd-parity one, because the low-energy effective Hamiltonian has an analogous form as derived in Appendix~\ref{sec:app_coulomb}.
+On the other hand, system initialization and final outcome readout are also crucial for a successful braid experiment.
+Here we propose to make use of the technique of quantum capacitance measurement which has been recently implemented in a single minimal Kitaev chain~\cite{vanLoo2025Single}.
+When generalizing to the double Kitaev chain system as in this work, such a measurement on the even-parity subspace shows a much larger signal-noise-ratio~\cite{Liu2023Fusion}, and thus a braiding in the even-parity subspace would be much preferred.